- Parent Category: Lower-Intermediate News Lessons

 - Written by Chris Cotter

-In many countries, the woman takes her husband's family name when they get married.
-Long, long ago, this meant that the woman had become the property of her husband.
+In many countries, the woman changes her name when she gets married.
+Based on tradition, she takes her husband's family name.
+However, long ago, this meant that the woman had become the property of her husband.
 Times have definitely changed.

-Thankfully, the original purpose of the tradition has lost all of its meaning in most countries.
-What's more, with greater independence and the pursuit of careers, more and more women select to keep their pre-marriage identity.
+Thankfully, the original purpose has been forgotten in most countries.
+Women have greater independence and pursue careers, something that was far less common fifty, one hundred, or even more years ago.
+These days, women opt to keep their pre-marriage identity rather than change their name.
 They either keep their maiden name or use a hyphen to add their husband's name to theirs.
-However, what options does a man have if he wants to take his wife's name instead?

-Michael Buday had never really thought about a name change before he met Diana Bijon.
-But she raised the idea while they were dating.
-She had no brothers, and wanted to preserve her family name.
-Buday didn't know his father, and the first real father figure in his life was his fiancee's dad.
-As a result, he wholeheartedly agreed.
+Michael Buday had never thought about a name change before he met Diana Bijon.
+When she mentioned the idea while they were dating, he wholeheartedly agreed.

 Preview some of the lesson material:

 Warm Up: Do you agree or disagree?
 Why?

 - Your name is your identity.

 - Your name isn't as important as your character.